 Leica APO Summicron 35mm Review

-If you’ve been around the block long enough to know your f-stops from your bus stops, you’ve probably heard whispers about the Leica APO-Summicron-M 35 f/2 ASPH.
+If you’ve been around the block long enough, you’ve probably heard whispers about the Leica APO-Summicron-M 35 f/2 ASPH.
 It’s part of Leica’s absurdly sharp, absurdly expensive APO line, designed to make even the most clinically precise engineer shed a single tear of optical joy.
-At roughly the price of a decent used car, this lens isn’t just gear—it’s a statement, a precision instrument disguised as a piece of old-school glass.
+At roughly the price of a decent used car, this lens is a precision instrument disguised as a piece of old-school glass.
 But is it worth mortgaging your other hobbies?
 Let’s dive in.

 Build Quality

-In true Leica fashion, the APO-Summicron-M 35 f/2 ASPH feels like it was machined by engineers with OCD levels of tolerance control—and I mean that as the highest compliment.
+In true Leica fashion, the APO-Summicron-M 35 f/2 ASPH feels like it was machined by engineers with OCD levels of tolerance control, and I mean that as the highest compliment.
 The housing is anodized aluminum, and the lens feels dense, compact, and perfectly weighted.
-It’s the kind of lens that when you pick it up, you half expect to hear it whisper in German, “Ich bin präzise.”

 There are no plastic compromises here—every ring, click, and component is engineered to tolerances that make aerospace hardware jealous.
 Leica’s red dot gleams proudly, the engravings are deep and precise, and the aperture ring clicks into place with the satisfying authority of a finely crafted mechanical watch.